agileox/assignmentSpark/README.md

 - [Method]

 # Description
-The assignment has been split into 4 questions
+The assignment has been split into 4 questions; I had been given 2 sets of data

+flightData.csv

+passengers.csv

 # Method